One $hining Moment: Players can cash in on NCAA success

 The Players Trunk gear with Allen’s image makes no reference to New Mexico State, but it does use the colors of the Aggies basketball uniforms.

-Also, licensing agreements between the NCAA and media rights holders CBS and Turner put restrictions of what athletes can use to create content.
+Also, licensing agreements between the NCAA and media rights holders CBS Sports and Turner put restrictions on what athletes can use to create content.

 Even if the content can clear legal hurdles, it takes quick work and insight to capitalize on newfound fame.